Umbrella antenna: Design

 The antenna is supported by a central steel tubular or lattice mast.
 The top of the mast is attached to a ring of equally spaced radial wires extending diagonally to near the ground, where each is attached with a strain insulator to a length of non-radiating wire or rope which is anchored to the ground.
 The umbrella wires may also serve structurally as guy lines to support the mast.
 There are several different methods of feeding power from the transmitter to the antenna:

 In base feed, the mast is supported on a thick ceramic insulator which keeps it insulated from the ground, and the feedline from the transmitter is attached to the base of the mast.
-The mast serves as the monopole radiator.
+The conductive steel mast serves as the monopole radiator.
 Alternately, in high power antennas, the mast is grounded, the umbrella wires are insulated where they connect to the central mast, and are attached to vertical radiator wires that hang down parallel to the mast which are fed at the bottom.
 This construction is used in high power antennas in which the very high voltage on the antenna would make it difficult to insulate the mast from the ground.

-Under the antenna is a large ground (Earthing) system connected to the opposite side of the feedline, consisting of wires buried in the Earth extending radially from the base of the mast out to the edge of the umbrella wires.
+Under the antenna is a large ground (Earthing) system connected to the opposite side of the feedline, consisting of wires buried in the Earth extending radially from a terminal at the base of the mast out to the edge of the umbrella wires.

 Alternatively, in radial feed, the antenna can be fed power by applying the transmitter current to the ends of one or more of the radial wires instead of the mast.
 In this case the central mast is grounded.
 As with wire feeders, this avoids the need for a mast support insulator, and also does not require an isolator in the power cables for the mast's aircraft warning lights.
 This construction was used in three large umbrella antennas for the obsolete Omega navigation system which operated at 10–14 kHz, to eliminate the very difficult problem of insulating the mast base against the 200 kV antenna potential.

-How it works
+Since the antenna is shorter than the resonant length of one-quarter wavelength, it has capacitance.
+In order to cancel the capacitive reactance and make it resonant so it can be fed power efficiently, an impedance matching inductor called a loading coil is connected in series with the feedline at the base of the antenna.